nwchandler/cs-lab-templates/README.md

 ---

 Feel free to **copy this template** into your own lab notes or adapt it for specific projects or domains.

+## License

+This repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), which allows sharing and adapting with attribution.